 The Pixel 6 Pro redefined what it meant to be a Google flagship.
 It threw everything at the wall, adopting a fresh design, a third rear camera, and Google’s in-house Tensor chip to stand apart from the crowd.
-Most of the changes stuck, but others, like weak charging, a wonky fingerprint scanner, and poor thermal management showed that the creator of Android still had some polishing to do.
-Now we have a new set of Pixels to play with, headlined by the top-of-the-line Pixel 7 Pro.
-It’s time to find out if Google is another year wiser or just another year older.
+Most of the changes stuck, but others, like weak charging, a wonky fingerprint scanner, and poor thermal management, showed that the creator of Android still had some polishing to do.
+So, does its successor shine?
 This is Android Authority’s Google Pixel 7 Pro review.

 What you need to know about the Google Pixel 7 Pro

 - Google Pixel 7 Pro (12GB/128GB): $899 / £849 / €899

 - Google Pixel 7 Pro (12GB/256GB): $999 / £949 / €999